seamplex/feenox/doc/tutorials/320-thermal/README.md

 1200               2.45 }
 ```

 Since we want to compare the temperature distribution using this non-linear power source with respect to the previous case with uniform power, we read back the temperature we wrote with the instruction [`WRITE_RESULTS`](https://www.seamplex.com/feenox/doc/feenox-manual.html#write_results).
-With no further arguments, that instruction writes a `.msh` file with the temperature distribution `T` as a scalar field and the three heat fluxes `qx`, `qy` and `qz` as a vector---which we used to create fig:pellet-non-linear-k-uniform-q.
+With no further arguments, that instruction writes a `.msh` file with the temperature distribution `T` as a scalar field and the three heat fluxes `qx`, `qy` and `qz` as a vector---which we used to create @fig:pellet-non-linear-k-uniform-q.
 If no `FILE` keyword is given, the default mesh file is named like the FeenoX input file with the extension `.fee` renamed to `.msh`.
 So we can then ask FeenoX to retrieve the old temperature distribution as a function of space, with a new name (since there is already a function `T`), say `T_uniform`:

 ```feenox
 READ_MESH pellet-non-linear-k-uniform-q.msh DIM 3 READ_FIELD T as T_uniform
 ```

 Now we can write the results, including the algebraic difference (or any other operation) of `T` and `T_uniform`.
-For that end, we now use [`WRITE_MESH`](https://www.seamplex.com/feenox/doc/feenox-manual.html#write_mesh):
+For that end, we now use [`WRITE_MESH`](https://www.seamplex.com/feenox/doc/feenox-manual.html#write_mesh) and enter the expression we want to write into the output mesh:

 ```feenox
 WRITE_MESH $0.vtk T T(x,y,z)-T_uniform(x,y,z) q VECTOR qx qy qz
 ```

-> **Note:** If the input file does not explicitly asks for the heat fluxes or does not have the instruction `WRITE_RESULTS`, then the heat fluxes are not computed at all to save CPU time.
+> **Note:** If the input file does not explicitly ask for the heat fluxes or does not have the instruction `WRITE_RESULTS`, then the heat fluxes are not computed at all to save CPU time.

-Just to change things a little bit, we now write a VTK post-processing file (instead of `.msh` like in the previous case).
+To illustrate that things do not need to be only one way (i.e. [Unix rule of diversity](https://seamplex.com/feenox/doc/feenox-manual.html#sec:diversity)), we now write a VTK post-processing file (instead of `.msh` like in the previous case).
 Since `WRITE_MESH` is a generic instruction (while `WRITE_RESULTS` is PDE-aware so it knows which are the available fields) we have to list what we want to write in the VTK:

  1. The current temperature distribution `T`.
 Since `T` is a function of space, there is no need to pass the arguments `(x,y,z)`, it will be understood as "write the function of space `T` in the output mesh."
  2. The algebraic difference between the current temperature distribution and the one read from last case's output.
 This time, we are asking FeenoX to write an algebraic expression, so the arguments of both functions are needed.